LuiseFreese/AzFun/README.md

 # AzFun

 This repo contains material alongside of my session at Collabsummit 2021.
 I already [blogged about the solution on m365princess.com](https://www.m365princess.com/blogs/putting-fun-azure-functions-managed-identity-microsoft-graph/).
+Find the slides of my session on the `media` folder.

 ## Azure Function

 and other resources are deployed with a script, which but you can find in the `src` folder.

 ## Custom connector